 So be confident, make eye contact and give them a real sense of who you are and what makes you tick.

-Once you’re ready, remember to upload this to Youtube (make sure it's unlisted) and then share the link below.
+Don’t worry if it takes a few goes to get it right, that’s totally normal.
+Once you’ve got the one and you’re ready, remember to upload your video to Youtube (make sure it's unlisted) and then share the link below.